LouisSart/BlockSolver/README.md

 ### Pruning ###

-For small blocks (1x2x3 and 2x2x2) the pruning value is optimal.
+For small blocks (1x2x3, 2x2x2 and 2x2x3) the pruning value is optimal.
 The block coordinates described earlier are combined together to give a single coordinate that ranges form 0 to the number of possible states this block can be in.
-The pruning table is then filled with the optimal distance to solved for each of these states using a BFS generator.
+The pruning table is then filled with the optimal distance to solved for each of these states.
+The table is filled forwards from the goal state using an IDDFS algorithm until about 2% of the pruning values are set.
+Then the function switches to a backwards scan from the unknown values in the table.

-For bigger blocks (2x2x3, F2L-1) this strategy is too computationally expensive so I split the block in several smaller subblocks.
-The pruning value for the whole block is computed as the maximum heuristic value over all subblocks.
-The 2x2x3 block is splitted into two 1x2x3 blocks which share two corners and one edge.
+For the F2L-1 block this strategy is too computationally expensive so I "split" the block in two 2x2x3 blocks (e.g. the DL 2x2x3 + DB 2x2x3 together combine into an F2L-1 block).
+The pruning value for the whole block is computed as the maximum heuristic value over these two subblocks.
 This is memory efficient because I can use the same table to compute the value for each subblock.

-The program is still pretty slow at table generation when the tables are more than ~100 Mo.
-I don't intend to build a very optimized code with huge tables, but I'd still appreciate reaching 1 Go tables in a reasonable amount of time.
-If you have any idea on how to optimize it, let me know.

 # Search #